kiznal/streamelements/readme.md

 ## Intro

 This is a project that contains the code that I used to generate my Twitch alerts, as well as a few other various screens.
-I'm no pro at HTML/CSS/JS so it'll be a nasty mix of good and bad practices.
-It seems to work well though.
+This is basically a cleaned up version of my StreamLabs alerts, since the StreamElements custom code insertion seems a lot better.

 ## Description